Cyclic amalgams, HNN extensions, and Garside one-relator groups: Pietrowski groups

-Note that Baumslag and Taylor \cite{bt} have given an algorithm for deciding whether or not a one-relator group has a non-trivial centre.
-By Corollary~\ref{cor-iff}, we can decide whether or not a one-relator group is a Garside group.
+Note that Baumslag and Taylor \cite{bt} have given an algorithm for deciding whether or not a one-relator group has a nontrivial centre.
+By Corollary~\ref{cor-iff}, one can decide whether or not a given one-relator group is a Garside group.